Pr0nE/chart_example_flutter/README.md

 3. **Domain Validators** - Business rules live in domain layer
 4. **Stream-Based State** - Native Dart `Stream<State>` pattern

+### Why Cubits Are in Data Layer (Not UI)

+**Architectural Debate:** While Cubits only depend on domain interfaces (making UI layer placement valid), this project places them in the data layer for these reasons:

+1. **UI Remains Untouchable** - Switch from Cubit to Riverpod/GetX/Redux without changing UI code
+2. **Easier Testing** - Test Cubits independently from Flutter widgets
+3. **Reusable Across UIs** - Same Cubits can power Flutter UI, CLI apps, or web dashboards
+4. **Not UI-Specific** - Cubits orchestrate data operations and business logic, not UI rendering

+**Philosophy:** Cubits are implementation details of business logic (the "how"), not presentation layer (the "what to show").
+They belong with repositories as data orchestrators, keeping UI purely about widgets and user interactions.

 ### Standard BLoC ❌ vs Our Approach ✅

 ```dart